pablogonzalezginestet/megalearner/README.md

 random forest or on other strategies that use a pre-processing step such as inverse probability of censoring weighted or pseudo-observations.

+We illustrate our methodology in two datasets:

-We use the Rotterdam data set as training data set and we validate the predictions in an external data set.
+1) We use the  Rotterdam data set as training data set and we validate the predictions in an external data set.
 For that, we use the data from the German Breast Cancer Study Group (GBSG).
 Both data sets are available in the `survival` R package \[Therneau, 2000\].

+2) We use the METABRIC cohort for two endpoints: overall survival (OS) and recurrence-free survival (RFS) in months.

 ## Organization of the folders